 Will I need to pass a French exam in order to begin my MA studies in the English department?

 Students coming to the University of Geneva from another country are normally required to take a French exam, even if they will be following their studies in English.
 However, if you fail this exam you are still entitled to be enrolled at the University, but you will be expected to follow and succeed in a French course organised by the École de langue et de civilisation françaises (ELCF) within a time-limit of three semesters.
 These studies will take place in parallel with the 5 modules of the MA and the mémoire (thesis).
 Since Geneva is French-speaking and all our administrative work takes place in French, a reasonable working knowledge of French is in any case recommended.

 What is the GPA required for admission to the master's degree program in English?

 There is no set grade needed for admission to the MA programme in English, the requirement being that you have successfully completed a BA in English, which corresponds to our own programme.
-This means that you should have completed BA modules in the following domains: Introduction to English language and literature (including analysis of texts' and practical language skills), English linguistics, Medieval, Early modern, Modern and Contemporary English literature.
+This means that you should have completed BA modules in the following domains: Introduction to English Language and Literature (including analysis of texts' and practical language skills), English Linguistics, Medieval, Early Modern, Modern & Contemporary English Literature, and American Literature.
 Since you may not have covered all these fields in your BA, you may be expected to follow some of our BA modules, before you are allowed to begin the MA programme.
 Your BA transcript will be evaluated when you apply and you will be informed if this is the case.